 Bio: Dr. Debbie Mixon-Mitchell

-FACING RACISM FACILITATOR
+FACING RACISM COORDINATOR

 Dr. Debra Mixon Mitchell is the daughter of Wilmeth and Alfred Mixon Jr., the oldest sister to Bruce and Michael Mixon, and the proud mother to Reverend Dr. Dawn Riley Duval, Damara Riley Parker, and D'Andra Mixon-Walker.